|

 hopeless melancholy.
 You'll find yourself feeling for these characters,

-even though they're not sympathetic enough to really care
+even though they're not sympathetic enough to truly care

 miscast, whereas MacLaine is very much in her right element.
 Dennis